Also known as reduction mammaplasty

 Breast Reduction Options

 Cosmetic surgeons can use one of several different surgical techniques when performing breast reduction; during your consultation, Dr. Maningas will discuss which technique would be best based on your existing breast anatomy, the type and amount of tissue to be removed, and your desired outcome during your one-on-one consultation in Joplin, MO or Bella Vista, AR.

 How Much Does It Cost?

-The cost of breast reduction surgery at Maningas Cosmetic Surgery begins at $6,825.
-Your all-inclusive quote will comprise the surgeon’s fee, anesthesia costs, the facility fee (for the operating room and all other supplies and implants when indicated), and all routine follow-up visits.
+The cost of breast reduction surgery at Maningas Cosmetic Surgery begins at $6,975.
+Your all-inclusive quote will comprise the surgeon’s fee, anesthesia costs, the facility fee, your patient care bag and all routine follow-up visits.

 Because it both alleviates physical and emotional discomfort and enhances a patient’s appearance, breast reduction can be one of the most rewarding cosmetic surgery procedures.
 Patients note an increase in self-confidence as well as a renewed sense of freedom to wear the clothes they want to wear and participate in physical activities they had previously avoided.
 While many patients experience an immediate relief from back and shoulder pain after breast reduction, it is important to understand that it will take some time for your final results to settle in.
-Swelling, soreness, and tingling are typical after breast reduction, so your new smaller breasts may appear a little larger than you had expected while initial swelling is present.
-Additionally, the breasts often heal at a different rate, so you may notice some asymmetry during the first few months of your recovery.
+Swelling, soreness, and tingling are typical after breast reduction surgery, so your new smaller breasts may appear a little larger than you had expected while initial swelling is present.
+You can expect 7-10 days of downtime with 2 weeks of lifting restrictions.
+The breasts often heal at a different rate, so you may notice some asymmetry during the first few months of your recovery.
 After about 2-3 months, your final results will be more or less in place and you can shop for new bras with confidence.
 However, you may notice subtle changes for the first 6 to 12 months.

 After breast reduction, you can expect to enjoy smaller, lighter breasts for a lifetime, so long as you maintain a stable weight and do not have any more children.
 However, nothing can stop the normal aging process.
 Eventually your breasts will probably begin to sag once again, although not as severely as they might have before breast reduction.